jarkkoaalto/Python3fullstackmasterclass/README.md

 About this course

-Learn HTML, HTML5, CSS, CSS3, Javascript, PHP, JQuery, Ajax &amp; MySQL from scratch.
+Learn HTML, HTML5, CSS, CSS3, Javascript, PHP, JQuery, Ajax and MySQL from scratch.
 Build a login system at the end.

 Course content